rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 - Spring Boot applications come with batteries-included for testing
 - Spring and Spring Boot provides many excellent testing features
-- Mature & rich Java testing ecosystem
+- Java provides a mature & rich testing ecosystem
 - Consider the context caching feature for fast builds
 - Get help from AI
-- Still many new features are coming: `@ServiceConnection`, Testcontainers support, Docker Compose support, more AssertJ integrations, etc.
+- Still many new testing-related features are part of new releases: pausing a `TestContext`, `@ServiceConnection`, Testcontainers support, Docker Compose support, more AssertJ integrations, etc.

 ---